Himeji Monorail Memorial

 Preserved cars from the Himeji Monorail (1966-1974), a futuristic transit system that operated for only 8 years, now displayed at the former Tegara Station site.

 The Himeji Monorail was a short-lived but ambitious transit project that connected Himeji Station to Mount Tegara for the 1966 Himeji Expo.
-Using the distinctive Lockheed design with cars suspended below the track, the futuristic system was intended to extend across the city but financial difficulties led to its closure in 1974 after just 8 years of operation.
+Using the distinctive Lockheed straddle-type design — cars riding on top of an elevated concrete beam rail — the futuristic system was intended to extend across the city but financial difficulties led to its closure in 1974 after just 8 years of operation.
 For decades, the abandoned elevated track and stations remained as urban ruins, becoming objects of fascination for infrastructure enthusiasts and urban explorers.
 In 2024, the remaining track structures were finally demolished, but preserved monorail cars are now permanently displayed at the former Tegara Station site on Mount Tegara (Tegarayama).
 The display includes original cars in their distinctive retro-futuristic livery, offering a glimpse into Japan's optimistic postwar transportation experiments.
 The site is part of the Tegarayama Central Park complex, which also includes a botanical garden, aquarium, and the Himeji City Peace Museum.
 A unique piece of transportation history rarely found elsewhere.

 Location